russross/meddler/README.md

 License
 -------

-Meddler is distributed under the BSD 2-Clause License:
+Meddler is distributed under the BSD 2-Clause License.
+If this license prevents you from using Meddler in your project, please contact me and I will consider adding an additional license that is better suited to your needs.

 > Copyright © 2013 Russ Ross.
 > All rights reserved.